|Nutrition Facts (per serving)|

 Mock Chopped Liver is a popular Ashkenazi spread with countless variations.
 Because it's pareve (both meat and dairy free) it can be enjoyed with any sort of meal.
 It's less labor intensive than making the real thing, and even those who turn up their noses at real liver will often take a shine to the veggie-based versions.
 Spread it on rye bread or lettuce leaves, or serve it as a Sabbath appetizer or party dish with crackers, crudites, and a couple of other dips, such as homemade Israeli Hummus and Matboucha.

-- 6 tablespoons neutral oil (such as canola or grapeseed)
+6 tablespoons neutral oil, such as canola or grapeseed

-- 1 teaspoon salt
+1 teaspoon salt

-- 1/2 teaspoon pepper
+1/2 teaspoon freshly ground black pepper

-- 30 walnut halves
+30 walnut halves

-1. Warm the oil in a chef's pan or large, heavy skillet set over medium-high heat. add the onions and saute until soft and translucent, about 5 to 7 minutes.
+Warm the oil in a chef's pan or large, heavy skillet set over medium-high heat. add the onions and sauté until soft and translucent, about 5 to 7 minutes.

+Put the vegetables into a food processor.
 Add the eggs and nuts, and process until smooth.
 Taste the puree and add a little oil if it is dry, and/or additional salt and pepper to taste.

-4. Transfer the mixture to an airtight container and chill several hours or overnight before serving.
+Transfer the mixture to an airtight container and chill several hours or overnight before serving.